What Can I Do With an Associate’s Degree?

 1. Accounting

 If graduates have an associate degree in accounting, they could find a job as an accountant or bookkeeper.
-Accountants earn a median salary of $59,358 per year, and bookkeepers earn a median salary of $41,981 per year.
+Accountants earn a median salary of $59,358 per year according to Indeed, and bookkeepers earn a median salary of $47,440 per year according to the Bureau of Labor Statistics.

 2. Business administration

 With an associate degree in business administration, students could work as a human resources manager, marketing manager, or sales manager.
-Human resources managers earn a median salary of $106,910 per year, marketing managers earn a median salary of $142,170 per year, and sales managers earned a median salary of $132,290 per year in 2020.
+Human resources managers earn a median salary of $106,910 per year, marketing managers earn a median salary of $142,170 per year according to US News, and sales managers earned a median salary of $132,290 per year in 2020.

 3. Construction management